WELCOME to the HOME PAGE of AMARICY Soft-Coated Wheaten Terriers.

 Check to see if the breeder is Kennel Club Assured (see Assured Breeder page).

 CAUTION!!
 PUPPY FARMERS and UNREPUTABLE BREEDERS

 What to look out for:

-- No Kennel Club Registrations
+No Kennel Club Registrations

-- A promise that both parents are Wheaten Terriers, but they just haven’t been registered.
+A promise that both parents are Wheaten Terriers, but they just haven’t been registered.

-- Fake pedigrees – check with the kennel club
+Fake pedigrees – check with the Kennel Club

-- The price!
-Is the price cheap because the dogs have ‘no papers’ or are not Kennel Club registered?
-A SCWT is not a cheap dog to buy so if you see advertisements in papers, free magazines or advertised on the internet - BE VERY CAREFUL, these pups are normally sold at the £450 to £550 mark (many are also puppy farmed) and by buying one of these you ensure that a bitch will suffer more pregnancies and then when of no use dumped on the street!
+A Wheaten is not a cheap dog to buy so if you see advertisements in papers, free magazines or advertised on the internet - BE VERY CAREFUL.
+These pups are normally well below the price asked by Assured Breeders and many are also from puppy farms, so by buying one of these you ensure that a bitch will suffer more pregnancies and then when of no use will be dumped on the street!

-- A Wheaten from a reputable breeder will cost you more but you will be getting a puppy that has been reared correctly and with love and care.
+A Wheaten from a reputable breeder will cost you more, but you will be getting a puppy that has been reared correctly and with love and care.